 BSc, MBBCh, MRCGP, DRCOG, DFSRH

 Caroline qualified in Cardiff in 2005 and joined the practice in November 2010 after completing GP training in Bristol.
-She has a broad range of general medical interests including ENT, dermatology and is involved in women’s health now fitting both coils and implants here.
+She has a broad range of general medical interests including ENT, dermatology and is involved in women’s health fitting both coils and implants here.
 She also enjoys being involved in medical student teaching within the practice and is an approved GP trainer.
 Caroline became a GP partner in July 2018.

 |Dr Terri Rotchell|